-Our insurance subsidiaries are subject to Wisconsin statutory requirements as to maintenance of policyholders' surplus and payment of dividends or distributions to shareholders.
-Wisconsin law prohibits our insurance subsidiaries from paying any dividend or making a distribution unless it is fair and reasonable to the insurance subsidiary.
-Under Wisconsin law, our insurance subsidiaries may not pay any dividend or make a distribution before providing at least 30 days' notice to the Wisconsin OCI, unless such dividend or distribution is no more than 15% larger than the dividend or distribution in the corresponding period in the previous year.
-To the extent that a dividend or distribution meets this exemption, and such dividend or distribution does not require our insurance subsidiaries to provide notice to the Wisconsin OCI, the maximum amount of dividends or distributions that the insurance subsidiaries may pay or make in any 12-month period without approval by the Wisconsin OCI is the lesser of (i) 10% of statutory policyholders' surplus as of the preceding calendar year end or (ii) adjusted statutory net income.
+Our insurance subsidiaries are subject to Wisconsin statutory requirements as to maintenance of minimum policyholders' surplus and payment of dividends or distributions to shareholders.
+Under Wisconsin law, our insurance subsidiaries may pay "ordinary" shareholder dividends with 30 days' prior notice to the Wisconsin OCI.
+Ordinary dividends are defined as payments or distributions to shareholders in any 12-month period that do not exceed the lesser of (i) 10% of statutory policyholders' surplus as of the preceding calendar year end or (ii) adjusted statutory net income.
 Adjusted statutory net income is defined for this purpose to be the greater of the following: